52 Years Ago: Kenny Chesney Is Born in Tennessee

 "You never know when you’re starting out, where a dream will take you -- or what it might cost.
 You just know you can almost taste it, touch it, breathe it, and that’s enough to keep you going," Chesney says.
 "I sometimes look back on growing up in East Tennessee and see, just like most people’s, how my life was; there was no reason to think I could get a record deal, let alone play football stadiums in Boston, Seattle, Indianapolis, Detroit and San Francisco, but somehow I did."

-Chesney, whose newest studio album, Cosmic Hallelujah, was released in 2016, says that he will always pour all of his energy into his concerts.
+Chesney, whose newest studio album, Songs for the Saints, was released in 2018, says that he will always pour all of his energy into his concerts.

 “Every time, I want people to have the best night of their lives,” Chesney says.
 “I take that very seriously.
 I’ve heard enough stories about people planning their summer around coming to see us, and when you know that, you wanna always give ’em more and better, trying to think what else?
 But, you know, these songs are the reason people come — and I don’t ever want to take away from the music.”

 Chesney has also won numerous awards, including 10 CMA Awards and 12 ACM Awards.

 No Shoes, No Shirt, No Problems + More of Country Music's Sexiest Album Covers